sainnhe/gruvbox-material-vscode/README.md

 ## Installation

-### Via VSCode Marketplace
+### Via Marketplace/Registry

-For vscode users, you can install this extension from [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=sainnhe.gruvbox-material):
+This extension has been published on [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=sainnhe.gruvbox-material) and [open vsx registry](https://open-vsx.org/extension/sainnhe/gruvbox-material), you can install it by following these steps:

-1. Press extensions icon in your vscode.
+1. Press extensions icon in your editor.
-2. Search `sainnhe.gruvbox-material`.
+2. Search for `sainnhe.gruvbox-material`.
 3. Select this extension and press `install` button.

-### Via Open VSX Registry

 ### Compile From Source